caiomilanic/House-Roster/README.md

 # House roster

 ### Program used to import student data into a database, and then produce class rosters.
+This project is part of Harvard's CS50x course.

 ## Background